-MRSA and Staph Infection Pictures
+MRSA Photos and Staph Infection Pictures

 Could you have MRSA?
 The images and links below will help you answer this and other key questions.
-These infections can be dangerous, difficult to treat and are spreading through our communities.
+These infections can be dangerous, difficult to treat and contagious spreading through our communities.
 Even young, healthy people can catch them.
 Unfortunately, they are often misdiagnosed by doctors.

 What Does MRSA Look Like?